aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 (If utilized later in the campaign, the BBEG could be a Tainted Priest from the Libris Moritis 5th Edition Homebrew.)

 I really like the Ghast idea, so she's a Ghast.

+She's a Human Noble, with the Undead type, and the abilities of a Ghast in addition to her other abilities.

+---